bepu/bepuphysics2/README.md

 This is the repo for the bepuphysics v2 library, a complete rewrite of the C# 3d rigid body physics engine [BEPUphysics v1](https://github.com/bepu/bepuphysics1).

-The library is still in alpha.
+The library is still in beta.
 Many important features are missing, and many bugs likely remain.

 The BepuPhysics and BepuUtilities libraries target .NET Standard 2.0 and should work on any supported platform.
-The demos are built on .NET Core 2.0 and require DX11.
+The demos are built on .NET Core 2.1 and require DX11.

 The physics engine heavily uses System.Numerics.Vectors types, so to get good performance, you'll need a compiler which can consume those types (like RyuJIT).